-4.2 Evidence from High-Frequency Monetary Policy Shocks
+5 Evidence from High-Frequency Monetary Policy Shocks

-Finally, we leverage the transmission of high-frequency identified monetary policy shocks in the 30-minute window of FOMC announcements on firm-level daily stock returns to test the causal evidence of AI pricing adoption on firm performance.
-The identification is that firms' AI pricing adoption is predetermined upon the 30-minute window of FOMC announcements; therefore, differences in the responses of firm-level daily stock returns that are conditional on AI pricing adoption reflect how the firms' market value depends on AI pricing adoption.
+Finally, we leverage the transmission of high-frequency identified monetary policy shocks in the 30-minute window of FOMC announcements and firm-level daily stock returns to test the causal evidence of AI pricing adoption on firm performance.
+The identification is that firms' AI pricing adoption is predetermined upon the 30-minute window of FOMC announcements; therefore, differences in the responses of firm-level daily stock returns, conditional on AI pricing adoption, reflect how the firms' market value depends on their adoption of AI pricing.

-4.2.1 Merge to CRSP, Monetary Policy Shocks, and FPA
+5.1 Merge to CRSP, Monetary Shocks, FPA, and Upstreamness

-To do so, we need to further merge our Lightcast-Compustat-Merged Data in Section 3.1 with CRSP Daily stock Return Data and a measure of high-frequency monetary policy shocks, which we follow Bauer and Swanson (2023)'s series starting from January 27, 2010, to December 11, 2019, in a total of 81 FOMC announcement events.
-We then extract the daily stock return of all our firm samples in Section 3.1 on the corresponding FOMC announcement dates.
+To do so, we need to further merge our Lightcast-Compustat-Merged Data in Section 3.1 with CRSP Daily Stock Return Data and a measure of high-frequency monetary policy shocks, which we follow Bauer and Swanson (2023)'s series starting from January 27, 2010, to December 11, 2019, in a total of 81 FOMC announcement events.
+We then extract the daily stock return of all firms in our Compustat sample on the corresponding FOMC announcement dates.